|

 is the

 operative word.
-Belluzzo admitted that its more of a
+Belluzzo admitted that it’s more of a

 marketing